sirmacik/trustcrypto.github.io/pages/mydoc/onlykey-agent.md

 #### X25519

-By default OnlyKey agent uses X25519 keys but also supports NIST256P1 and RSA (SSH only) keys.
+By default OnlyKey agent uses X25519 keys but also supports NIST256P1 and RSA keys.

 #### NIST256P1